 The first game of the series was released in 1987 by the Japanese studio Capcom.
 It was played on arcade machines driven by Motorola 6800 processors with a clock rate of a whopping 8Mhz—and it was revolutionary for its time.
-Sure, it didn’t have the greatest visuals—after all, it did run on a 384×224 pixel screen—but the fact that it had a 2-player mode that allowed gamers to compete against each other made it an instant classic in the arcades.
+Sure, it didn’t have the greatest visuals.
+After all, it ran on a 384×224 pixel screen.
+But the fact that it had a 2-player mode that allowed gamers to compete against each other made it an instant classic in the arcades.
 Street Fighter might not be the original fighting game, but it’s the first in the modern style.

-With that, it’s not exactly surprising that Street Fighter betting is often featured at various esportsbooks.
-There’s something intrinsically captivating about the nature of a 1v1 game that lets both parties engage in a raw contest of mechanics and game sense.
+With that, it’s not exactly surprising that Street Fighter betting is often featured in various esportsbooks.
+There’s something intrinsically captivating in a 1v1 game.
+It lets both parties engage in a raw contest of mechanics and game sense.
 It’s one of the purest forms of competition.
-That’s precisely why we decided to prepare an in-depth guide to Street Fighter V betting sites, odds, and markets in 2019!
+That’s precisely why we prepared an in-depth guide to Street Fighter betting sites, odds, and markets in 2023!

 How Street Fighter is played

 Before we dive deep into betting on Street Fighter matches, it’s a good idea to learn how the game is played.
-The main concept of this franchise is simple: two fighters battle through a number of rounds on a 2D arena, and whoever is the last one standing takes the W.
+The main concept of this franchise is simple: two fighters battle through a number of rounds in a 2D arena.
+Whoever is the last one standing takes the W.

 However, there are many ways to get to that goal.

 The first thing to note is character selection.
-The latest game in the series features a wide cast of Street Fighter characters, including iconic fighters like Ryu, Chun-Li, and M. Bison as well as new combatants like Ed, Kage, and Abigail.
+The latest game in the series features a wide cast of Street Fighter characters.
+Including iconic fighters like Ryu, Chun-Li, and M. Bison.
+As well as new combatants such as Ed, Kage, and Abigail.
 Each character has unique attack patterns, special abilities, and combo moves, so Street Fighter pros need to build up a ton of game knowledge to navigate different matchups.